 This question often reveals that clients are adhering to a manual, spreadsheet-driven process for complex approval routing.
 This opens the door to discussing the value of advanced technology to automate multiplex routing, facilitate real-time collaboration, and augment controls.

-Bill.com offers built-in dynamic approval policies that can be created for multiple categories.
+BILL offers built-in built-in dynamic approval policies that can be created for multiple categories.